Protecting Your Online Privacy

 When it comes to our online identity most of us think of our Facebook and Twitter accounts.
 We forget that it’s also email, online banking, gaming websites, forums, streaming music and other online services.
 Most of us connect the same email address to each of these services and use the same password for all of them as well.
 Statistically speaking approximately 20% of all passwords are made of 10 rather easy to guess password combinations and around 61% of people use the same password across multiple websites.
 What this means is that if a hacker discovers just one of your username and passwords, chances are that you use them consistently throughout most if not all of your password protected accounts.

-The internet can be a less than secure place but these simple steps will make you less of target by reducing the amount of information available to hackers trying to compromise your accounts.
+The internet can be a dangerous place but these simple steps will make you less of a target by reducing the amount of information available to hackers trying to compromise your accounts.